Donald Trump's firm to pay £225,000 to Scottish Government to cover legal bills

 Mr Trump argued that planning consent for the windfarm was so imprecise as to make it legally invalid.
 However, judges rejected the legal challenge in a unanimous ruling in December 2015.

-In February this year, judges at the Court of Session ruled in February that Mr Trump’s firm should pay the legal bills incurred.
+In February this year, civil appeal judges Lord Menzies, Lord Malcolm and Lord Drummond Young in the Court of Session ruled that Mr Trump’s firm should pay the legal bills incurred.

+The 11 turbine wind power development off the Aberdeen coast began operating last July.
+Power from the European Offshore Wind Deployment Centre, which was developed by Swedish energy group, Vattenfall, is being exported to the National Grid.
+Its turbines are among the most powerful in the world, with a total generating capacity of 93.2 MW.